Makati City, Philippines

 What do expats in Makati City appreciate most about the local culture?

 "Expats in Makati City often appreciate the warm and welcoming nature of the local people.
 They are known for their hospitality and friendliness, making newcomers feel at home.
 The vibrant and diverse food culture is also a highlight, with a wide range of local and international cuisines available.
 Expats also appreciate the rich history and traditions that are deeply ingrained in the local culture, including various festivals and celebrations.
 The city's blend of modernity and tradition is also appealing, with skyscrapers standing alongside historic sites.
 The local work ethic and business-friendly environment are also appreciated by expats, as is the relatively low cost of living.
-Lastly, the local music and arts scene, with its lively performances and exhibitions, is a source of enjoyment for many expats," commented one expat who made the move to Makati City.
+Lastly, the local music and arts scene, with its lively performances and exhibitions, is a source of enjoyment for many expats," wrote one member in Makati City.

 What do expats find most challenging?

 "Expats in Makati City often find the language barrier to be a significant challenge, as not everyone is fluent in English.
 The local culture's emphasis on social harmony can also be difficult for expats to navigate, as it often discourages direct confrontation or criticism.
 The concept of "Filipino time", where punctuality is not strictly observed, can be frustrating for those used to more rigid time schedules.
 The high level of traffic congestion and the public transportation system can also be challenging for expats.
 Additionally, the hot and humid climate can be uncomfortable for those not used to tropical weather.
-Lastly, the bureaucracy can be quite complex and slow, which can make dealing with administrative tasks a challenge," remarked one expat living in Makati City, Philippines.
+Lastly, the bureaucracy can be quite complex and slow, which can make dealing with administrative tasks a challenge," wrote a member in Makati City.

 Is there a lot of crime in Makati City?